johndwill/holiday_letter/README.md

 $ cd ruby-getting-started
 $ bundle install
 $ rake db:create db:migrate
-$ foreman start web
+$ ruby letter.rb
 ```

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+Your app should now be running on [localhost:4567](http://localhost:4567/).

 ## Deploying to Heroku